datapartnership/gaza-israel-conflict-impact-analysis/docs/CONTRIBUTING.md

 - **✨ Feature Requests**: If you have an idea for a new feature or enhancement, please open an issue on GitHub.
 Describe the feature and its use case in detail.

+- **📣 Community Engagement:** Ask questions, help other contributors and engage with the community on our [Discussions](https://github.com/orgs/worldbank/discussions).

+- **📖 Documentation Feedback:** If you find any errors or have suggestions for improving our documentation, you can report the isse on GitHub.

 - **🏗️ Pull Requests (PR):** If you'd like to contribute code or documentation changes, we encourage you to submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-- **📖 Documentation:** If you find any errors or have suggestions for improving our documentation, you can submit changes directly through a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-- **📣 Community Engagement:** Pose questions, help othe contributors and engage with the community on our [Discussions](https://github.com/orgs/worldbank/discussions).

 ## Contributing to the Code and Documentation